nmsa/tma-framework-m/development/probes/probe-docker-metrics/README.md

 ```

 The previous commands will create the base image to be used in this probe.
 After that, you need to create the image of the probe demo.
-To do that, you need to change both the endpoint of the service and the image ID on the last line of Dockerfile.
-After it, you need to create the image through the following commands:
+To do that, you need to create the image through the following commands:

 ```
 cd ../../probes/probe-docker-metrics/